Shelby Mustang: 2013-2014 Shelby GT500 Super Snake

 At the Barrett-Jackson auction in 2012, Shelby American announced the release of the GT500 Super Snake.
 The Super Snake is offered in two supercharged engine packages which have power outputs of 662 hp and 850 hp respectively.
 The first fifty vehicles sold were available in limited edition colors, either in black with a triple gold stripe or white with a triple gold stripe.

 The 2013 GT500 Super Snake marked the discontinuation of the Shelby "Alcoa" Super Snake Wheels.
-New, lightweight forged aluminium wheel were produced and used instead.
+New, lightweight forged aluminum wheel were produced and used instead.
 These wheels were also used on any GT500 (even 2007–2012 models) that entered the Shelby American Facility to be converted into a Super Snake version.
 The 2013 Super Snake was also offered with a wide body option.

 WELD Edition concept

 The WELD edition Super Snake had new wheels designed specifically and exclusively for Shelby and will be used on the next generations of Shelby Mustangs.
 This car was in the Weld wheels SEMA show display.
 The hood of this WELD Super Snake is an all carbon fiber Super Snake hood.
 It also has carbon fiber trim parts, included side rocker panels, rear diffuser, spoiler and rear fenders.
 Parts that featured WELD are its vinyl strips and Recaro seats.